vlang/pdf/README.md

 #### PDF creation

-First of all we need to create a PDF and initialize all the thing the we need to use it:
+First of all we need to create a PDF and initialize all the thing the we need to use in it:

 ```v
 mut doc := pdf.Pdf{}